What is WebAssembly?

 WebAssembly (Wasm) is a fast, efficient, and portable binary instruction format for programming languages, providing an embeddable and safe execution environment for platform extensions.
-Started in 2015, Wasm became a popular way to extend web applications and is gaining momentum for server side applications as well.
-The Wasm extension is packaged as a virtual machine that is then deployed to a target platform like a browser or server as a secure and highly performant model for extensibility.
+Wasm helps you extend web applications and is gaining momentum for server side applications as well.
+The Wasm extension is packaged as a virtual machine and deployed to a target platform like a browser or server.

-The application of Wasm has already started expanding in cloud-native infrastructure to Kubernetes, Envoy Proxy, and Envoy based solutions like Istio and Gloo.
-In particular, the Envoy project has been working to integrate and stabilize the use of Wasm as the model going forward for extensibility.
-Envoy is popular for its cloud-native architecture, performance, and that it can be extended in many ways through the use of filters, tracers, monitors, and more.
-Specifically, the filters are what’s used to modify the behavior of the proxy to manipulate the traffic that flows through it.
-The proxy ships with some filters out-of-the-box and with the open nature of Envoy, any end user can write and add their own filter to extend Envoy.
+Wasm is commonly used with Kubernetes, Envoy Proxy, and Envoy-based solutions like Istio and Gloo Edge.
+Envoy integrates Wasm as the model for extensibility going forward.
+Envoy can be extended in many ways through the use of filters, tracers, monitors, and more.
+Filters are used to modify the behavior of the proxy to manipulate its traffic.
+The proxy ships with some filters out-of-the-box, but you can write and add your own filters too.

-However there are challenges related to writing your own custom filters for Envoy including having enough expertise in C++ (Envoy language) to the effort needed to integrate and compile the customization to Envoy, and maintaining a separate build of Envoy over time.
-The addition of WebAssembly into the Envoy community and ecosystem dramatically improves, streamlines, and expands the ability to extend Envoy and Envoy based solutions like gateways and service meshes.
-Wasm provides the ability to dynamically update running Envoy processes without having restarts, isolation from failures and security issues, removes the overhead of compiling and maintaining a build of the Envoy code base, and comes with an active and growing developer community.
+However there are challenges related to writing your own custom filters for Envoy including needing enough expertise in C++ (Envoy language), needing to integrate and compile the customization, and maintaining a separate build of Envoy over time.
+The addition of WebAssembly into the Envoy community and ecosystem dramatically improves, streamlines, and expands the ability to extend solutions like gateways and service meshes.
+Wasm dynamically updates running Envoy processes without having restarts, isolates from failures and security issues, removes the overhead of compiling and maintaining a build of the Envoy code base, and comes with an active and growing developer community.

-Envoy proxy is written in C++ and customizations to the proxy behavior are handled through filters available out of the box, or custom built and compiled into the codebase.
+Envoy proxy is written in C++ and customizations to the proxy behavior often need to be custom built and compiled into the codebase.

 - Requires engineering expertise in C++

-- Time and cost of maintaining Envoy codebase
+- Additional effort of maintaining a distinct Envoy codebase

-WebAssembly brings a new model for extensibility that is secure and highly performant, with a vibrant developer community.
+WebAssembly brings a new model for extensibility that is secure and easy, with a broad developer community.